BEETL/BEETL/doc/BEETL.md

 #### Downloading the metagenomic database

-Note: If you are at Illumina, you can use the pre-installed data: `export METAGENOME_DATABASE_PATH=/illumina/scratch/BWT/metagenomics/allNucleotides/workDirFullRleInt`
+Note: If you are at Illumina, you can use the pre-installed data: `export METAGENOME_DATABASE_PATH=/illumina/scratch/BWT/metagenomics/metaBeetlNcbiDb/stable` (Note: use the `testing` version if you are also using the testing version of the tools)

 Otherwise, all the references and associated metadata used in the paper are available from Amazon S3 (24GB of files):